What is the maximum temporal duration over which a semitonal transformation (IC 1) can still be recognised?

 Example iv (40 seconds):

-Although the dynamics of all examples i-vi are constant, our experiential familiarity with the Doppler effect and auditory object location might suggest that we perceive the dynamics of the ascending example iv to increase with “awareness” over time, and decrease when listening to example v, as in the following combined example:
+Although the dynamics of all examples (i-v) are constant, our familiarity with the Doppler effect and experitise regarding auditory object location (perhaps related to the “looming threat”) suggests that we perceive the dynamics of the ascending example (iv) to increase and vice versa when listening to example v.

-In physics, “all” short/faster wavelengths are said to be more energetic than long/slower wavelengths. > frequency = > energy = > entropy.
-However, with sound, the proportion of intervallic potential is regarded as constant, dependent on octave equivalence.
+In physics, “all” short/faster wavelengths are said to be more energetic than long/slower wavelengths; where > frequency = > energy = > entropy.

-Perhaps the musical interval needs to be thought of as a topographical vector of sorts, an auditory and energetic space.
-Not least in that “Pitch combinations give rise to emergent properties not present in the component notes” and that “Music… provides a powerful stimulus with which to discover interesting auditory phenomena; these may in turn reveal auditory mechanisms that would otherwise go unnoticed or underappreciated”
+Perhaps “all” musical intervals need to be thought of with regard to energetic temporal distance, not least that “pitch combinations give rise to emergent properties not present in the component notes” (McDermott and Oxenham, 2008, p.
+452) and music “provides a powerful stimulus with which to discover interesting auditory phenomena; these may in turn reveal auditory mechanisms that would otherwise go unnoticed or underappreciated” (ibid.).